vckadam/auditoriumticketservice/README.txt

 ******************************************************************
 Assumptions:

-1. Every row has same number of tickets.
+1. Every row has same number of seats.

 2. Tickets can be held up till 120 seconds.